Abi-Liu/MasterMind/README.md

 #### **Frontend**
 1. Navigate to the frontend directory: `cd frontend`
-2. Install the dependecies by running `npm i`
+2. Install the dependencies by running `npm i`
 3. Now you can start the development server by using `npm run dev`
-4. You should now be able to visit the frontned at `http://localhost:5173`
+4. You should now be able to visit the frontend at `http://localhost:5173`

----

 ## API Endpoints